 Compound and superset training

-In superset training, you perform two or more exercises in a row without resting.
-If the exercises target the same muscle group, it’s known as a compound set; if the exercises target opposing muscle groups, it’s known as a superset.
+Compound and superset training involve performing two sets in a row without resting.
+If the sets target the same muscle group, it’s known as a compound set; if the sets target opposing muscle groups, it’s known as a superset.

-When you perform different exercises that target the same muscle group without resting (that is, compound sets), not only is the muscle group subjected to more stress but it is also worked from different angles, thus stimulating more muscle fibers.
+When you perform a compound set, not only is the muscle group subjected to more stress but it is also worked from different angles, thus often stimulating more muscle fibers.
 One example would be to perform the dumbbell fly immediately after the barbell bench press.
 As you can imagine, this kind of set sequence is very demanding and should therefore be used sparingly.

 Supersets are less demanding than compound sets.
 One example is to perform a set of dumbbell curls followed by a set of triceps extensions.
 This kind of training is beneficial for three reasons: